 Standard options include the following.

-- You can arrange for an exchange, such as he keeps the business, and you keep the house or get a larger portion of the retirement account.
+• You can arrange for an exchange, such as your spouse keeps the business, and you keep the house or get a larger portion of the retirement account.

 Tips for Divorcing Homemakers

 Fear of being able to provide for yourself and your children when you have little to no work or education history can be downright terrifying.
 But rest assure, there are resources and support available; you can do it.
-Millions of women have walked in your shoes and successfully reached the other side of the tunnel.
+Many have walked in your shoes and successfully reached the other side of the tunnel.
 Here are a few tips that might help.

-- Your ex launched the business after your marriage; it’s considered marital property, which means it’s subject to equitable distribution.
-However, even if your husband owned the business prior to your marriage, you will usually still be entitled to a portion of the value of the growth of the company since your marriage.
+• Your ex launched the business after your marriage; it’s considered marital property, which means it’s subject to equitable distribution.
+However, even if your spouse owned the business prior to your marriage, you will usually still be entitled to a portion of the value of the growth of the company since your marriage.

 For help from a Belleve divorce attorney that handles asset division and spousal support in Washington, call the Law Offices of Molly B. Kenny at 425-460-0550 for a consultation.